euro1061/euro1061/README.md

 ![Banner](https://res.cloudinary.com/dkknun8xu/image/upload/v1677669771/GITHUB/Screenshot_2023-03-01_182119_h1j6lm.png)

-Hello, my name is Sahatsawat Boonchit, but can call me Euro.
+Hello, my name is Sahatsawat Boonchit (Euro).
 I graduated from Rajamangala University of Technology Phra Nakhon.
 I am interested in working as a Frontend or Backend Developer.
 I have 6 months of internship experience working as a Frontend Developer.
 I was assigned to develop the HIS (Hospital Information Systems) for a hospital.
 Currently I am studying to enhance my skills in developing Microservice systems.

 ### [My Portfolio Website](https://euro.lnwza007.live/)